Dream Symbols Dictionary

 Being naked in public symbolizes vulnerability, fear of judgment, or feeling exposed.
 This is a very common dream related to social anxiety.

 Ask yourself: Am I afraid of being judged?
-Is there something I'm hiding from others?

 O Symbols starting with O